kennethk-1201/omni_project/README.md

 1. To use this application, clone the repository into a directory.

 2. Set up the environmental variables by creating a `.env` file in the root, `/frontend` and `/backend` directories respectively.
-For example, for the main and backend files, it should look something like this:
+For example, for the root and backend `.env` files, it should look something like this:

 ```
 POSTGRES_NAME=postgres